 Rebuilding or repairing your property after a flood

-Guidance for owners and tenants of homes that are damaged or in need of rebuilding after the 2022 floods.
+Guidance for owners and tenants of homes that are damaged or in need of rebuilding after floods.

 Property damage from floods, debris and mould can be extensive.
 It may take weeks to clean up before being able to start repair or rebuilding work.

-Read the clean-up advice to stay safe when you return home.
-You can seek face-to-face guidance for accommodation and mental wellbeing at recovery centres.
+You should also read the clean-up advice to stay safe when you return home.

 Do not start surveying the damage or repairs to your home, business or farm until: